 They welcome your customers and introduce your company.
 They then probe further through qualifying questions such as “What products are you interested in?”
 “How much is your budget?”
 “Would you like to schedule an appointment?”

-With these questions, you can filter your potential customers and you can direct your energy following up those who are likely to buy your product or avail your service.
+With these questions, you can filter your potential customers and you can direct your energy following up on those who are likely to buy your product or avail of your service.

 How does this complement your paid social media strategy?